carmine560/trading-peripheral/README.md

 `trading_peripheral.py` stores its configuration in a GnuPG-encrypted file located at `%LOCALAPPDATA%\trading-peripheral\trading_peripheral.ini.gpg`.
 The Google OAuth token used by the `-r` and `-m` options is stored as `%LOCALAPPDATA%\trading-peripheral\token.json.gpg`.
-If an existing plaintext `token.json` is found and `token.json.gpg` does not exist, the script encrypts the token and removes the plaintext file after encryption succeeds.
 The `-d` option creates a snapshot of the Hyper SBI 2 application data and encrypts it using GnuPG.

 By default, the script uses your default GnuPG key.
 To use a different key, specify its fingerprint with the `-G` option.
 The configuration file, Google